Archive for the 'travel' Category

 This is our last morning here in Bangalore.
 We are very positive that we can go home tonight since yesterday’s Austrian Airlines flight from Mumbai to Vienna was carried out as scheduled.

-Although that is easy to say now, Sylvia and I had kind of a hunch about this trip.
-Although we were far from canceling our trip, we seriously considered going to Bali instead.
+Although that is easy to say now, Sylvia and I had kind of a hunch about this trip .
+Although we were far from canceling our trip, we seriously considered about going to Bali instead.
 Something didn’t feel inviting about this trip.
 However, in retrospect it is interesting to note what kind of messages our inner voices are communicating.

 In essence, it was very difficult (more…)